Climate change in Brazil: Economic impacts

 There are multiple impacts of climate change on basic Brazilian production systems, such as increasing existing shortages and increasing production costs.
 It is also expected that more and more serious natural disasters will occur.
 This will likely result in major problems for food supply, public health, industrial production, trade, installed infrastructure, the general quality of life of the population and national security as a whole, with the poor suffering the most serious consequences.
 The areas most vulnerable to major impacts are the Northeast and Southeast regions, exactly where most of the Brazilian people are concentrated, and large cities, which in general are poorly prepared to face the challenge.

 Agriculture

 Empty reservoir in Petrolina, in the hinterland of Pernambuco, in the drought of 2013.

 In the agricultural sector, the impacts of climate change in Brazil would be multiple and significant.
-About 11 million hectares of arable land could be lost by 2030 due to warming.
-As global warming also produces several chemical and physical changes in the ocean, interfering with aquatic life, problems are foreseen for national fishing, both by reducing stocks and by geographic redistribution of economically valuable species.
+Climate change is projected to reduce the availability of arable land through sea-level rise, salinization, flooding, and other climate-related impacts.
+As global warming also produces chemical and physical changes in the ocean that affect marine ecosystems, Bangladesh's fisheries are expected to face challenges from declining fish stocks and shifts in the geographic distribution of commercially important species.

 A 2008 study, directly inspired by the work of the IPCC, especially in the Fourth Report, was produced by Embrapa focusing on agribusiness and food security.
 Its main conclusions are: